Skip to content

 Figure 7-8 shows the ideal and degenerate structures of binary trees.
 A binary tree becomes a "perfect binary tree" when every level is filled; while it degenerates into a "linked list" when all nodes are biased toward one side.

-• The perfect binary tree is the ideal situation, fully leveraging the "divide and conquer" advantage of binary trees.
+• A perfect binary tree is an ideal scenario where the "divide and conquer" advantage of a binary tree can be fully utilized.

-• A linked list is another extreme, where operations become linear, degrading the time complexity to \(O(n)\).
+• On the other hand, a linked list represents another extreme where all operations become linear, resulting in a time complexity of \(O(n)\).

 The Best and Worst Structures of Binary Trees